Distorted quarkonia and spin alignment: Quarkonium distortion and spin states mixing

 with the superscript $E$ indicating its origin from the Stark effect.
 The second term vanishes as $\<100|\D H|100\>=0$ by parity.
-There is also a similar correction to S-wave $\ps^E_S(\bq)$.
-In performing the calculations, we have implicitly used $\hat{E}$ as $z$-axis in describing quarkonium wave function.
-This is not to be confused with the quantization axis used in the measurements of quarknium decay angular distribution, which is always chosen to be along $\hat{B}$.
-Accordingly, we use instead the following decomposition
+There is also a similar correction to S-wave $\ps_S^E(\bq)$.
+With Stark effect, the following decomposition of self-energy should be used